 How we developed the solution using MAP

-This was an intensive day where 6 teams from a range of companies look to add value to the core datasets provided by Yorkshire Water and to help them answer the question of where best to place 8,000+ sensors in their network.
+This was an intensive day where 6 teams from a range of companies look to add value to the core datasets provided by Yorkshire Water and helping them answer the question of where best to place 8,000+ sensors in their network.

 Most teams opted to display the risk to assets by layering the datasets onto GIS platforms to identify the potential hotspots around the region.

-Our solution differed in that we wanted to make use of the operational data and to see how this data tied in with rainfall data.
-We did this by combining 5minute historic rainfall data with the operational CSO data to identify CSOs that operated outside of expected wet weather events.
+Our solution differed in that we wanted to make use of the operational data, so we fused it with 5 minute historic rainfall data to identify Combined Sewer overflows (CSOs) that operated outside of expected wet weather events.